Suzanne Sweeney, OBE

 Suzanne Sweeney is the Network Director for the London Neonatal Operational Delivery Network.
-A graduate in health sciences, she has 12 years of operational management experience gained in acute London NHS hospitals.
+A graduate in health sciences, she has 17 years of operational management experience gained in acute London NHS hospitals.
 She has worked in a variety of senior roles across major trauma (Helicopter Emergency Medical Service), A&E and NHS England.
 Suzanne’s journey with neonates began in 2011, managing the then north central London Perinatal Network.
 In January 2014, Suzanne was appointed as the London Neonatal Operational Delivery Network (ODN) Director.
-She recently graduated with a first class honours degree in Early Years (Health & Development) which allows her to combine her interest in child health with a role which brings her into contact with babies and families at a vulnerable time in their lives.
-She leads an exciting programme of work to improve the quality and outcome of neonatal care in London.
+She holds a first class honours degree in Early Years (Health & Development) which allows her to combine her interest in child health with a role which brings her into contact with babies and families at a vulnerable time in their lives.
+She received an OBE in the 2020 Queens Birthday Honours List for services to neonatal provision in the NHS, and currently leads an exciting programme of work to improve the quality and outcome of neonatal care in London

 Dr Grenville Fox is the Clinical Director for the London Neonatal Operational Delivery Network.
-Grenville has been a Consultant Neonatologist at Guys’ & St.Thomas and the Evelina London since 1996.
-He is also currently the Clinical Director for Children’s Medical Specialties & Neonatology at the Evelina, having trained previously in Leicester, London and Toronto.
-Grenville currently sits on the British Association of Perinatal Medicine (BAPM) Executive Committee and the Royal College of Paediatrics & Child Health Specialist Advisory Committee (RCPCH CSAC) for Neonatal Medicine.
-He also has clinical and research interests in neonatal respiratory support and quality improvement.
+Grenville has been a Consultant Neonatologist at Guys’ & St.Thomas and the Evelina London since 1996, having trained previously in Leicester, London and Toronto.

 Dr Tim Watts is the joint clinical lead for the South London Neonatal ODN.
 Tim has been a consultant neonatologist at Guy’s & St Thomas’ and the Evelina London Children’s Hospital since 2001.
-He has been head of service for the neonatal unit at the Evelina London Children’s Hospital since 2011.
 Tim has previously been college tutor at the Evelina and is currently joint education and training lead for child health at King’s Health Partners.
 His clinical interests are in quality improvement, neonatal infection and neonatal haematology.

 Dr Justin Richards is the joint clinical lead for South London Neonatal ODN.
 He trained at the London Hospital Medical College, and the majority of his post-graduate medical and neonatal grid training has been in London, with and additional 2 years spent in Canada in a Neonatal Fellowship training program.
 He has been working as a consultant neonatologist at St George’s University Hospitals NHS Foundation Trust since 2007.
 He was service lead for the Neonatal Care Group at St George’s hospital from 2011 to 2015, and from 2015 is the Clinical Director for the Children’s Directorate at St George’s University Hospitals NHS Foundation Trust (including general paediatrics, community paediatrics and specialty tertiary paediatrics – neurology, gastroenterology, respiratory, neurodisability, endocrinology, infectious diseases, haem/onc, allergy, paediatric surgery, and paediatric and neonatal intensive care).
 He is also an active member of the South West London Maternity network.
 His clinical interests include quality measurement and service improvement for children and their families, neonatal brain injury and team and system resilience.